Our Experience with Camping Gas Hot Water Systems

 While wet wipes or a hot towel can undoubtedly make you feel comfortable, but there’s nothing like a hot shower to make you feel incredible while you’re out exploring.

 One of our first camp showers with this new system was after a three-day hike in the Bungle Bungles National Park.
 We were sweaty and grimy; luckily, the solar panels had kept the fridges running, and we had enough spare power to fire up the hot water system.
-It was terrific to freshen up entirely ready for the next leg of our trip!
+It felt amazing to freshen up entirely ready for the next leg of our trip!